-And as we get the mind to settle down, we learn about the mind.
+As we get the mind to settle down, we learn about the mind.
 We begin to see its feeding habits a lot more clearly.

 So start looking at the breath as your food, in the well-being, in the fullness you create inside.
 It’s food for the mind that you can provide for yourself at any time.
 That way, when you live in situations where there’s no really good food around you, you don’t have to starve.
 And you don’t have to start feeding on unskillful thoughts inside.
-You carry this sense of well-being into every situation with you and you’ve got all the good food you need.
+You carry this sense of well-being with you into every situation and you’ve got all the good food you need.